thaaoliveira1/Sentiment-Analysis-Twitter-Python/README.md

 ### Acknowledgements
 This project was inspired by the Sentiment140 dataset, which contains 1.6 million tweets that have been labeled as positive, negative, or neutral.
 The notebook also draws on examples and documentation from the scikit-learn and NLTK libraries.

+## FAQ

+### I did commit a huge file, what should I do? :(
+- Run `git reset --hard HEAD~1` to delete de latest commit.
+If you did this more than once, run this command as many times as needed.
+You can check if you still have "broken" commits by running `git status`.
+As long as you see `Your branch is ahead of 'origin/main' by N commit.` it means you still aren't were you were supposed to be.
+The expected result should be `Everything up-to-date`.
+Also remember that every other changes you made on those commits will be lost, so backup them before doing this!